Skip to main content

 Ozempic dosage for weight loss vs. diabetes

-Semaglutide, the active ingredient of Ozempic, is marketed and FDA approved for weight loss under the brand name Wegovy.
-The Wegovy pens come in different strengths than Ozempic.
+In any case, there’s no standard Ozempic dosage for weight loss since the drug is not FDA approved for this purpose.
+For weight loss alone, a healthcare provider may recommend Wegovy, which has the same active ingredient (semaglutide) as Ozempic but is specifically approved for weight loss.
+Wegovy pens come in different strengths than Ozempic.
 While the initial starting dosage of Wegovy is 0.25 mg once weekly for four weeks, the target dosage is 1.7 mg or 2.4 mg once weekly.

 What to do if you miss a dose of Ozempic